We know how much you’ve loved marketing to Millennials, but now it’s time to start marketing to the next generation: Generation Z.

-On top of that, it's expected that Generation Z will make up 40 percent of the population by 2020.
+On top of that, Gen Z makes up 27 percent of the U.S. population.

 With that many people and that much money being spent, you'll want to get a headstart on marketing to Generation Z. But, just as much, you can't abandon your customers from previous generations just to sell to Generation Z.

 For example, if most of your customers are baby boomers, it won't help your business to fully embrace selling to the next generation.